coreyhynes/ISC-Kali-Overview/content.md

 ### View available scan profiles
 In Zenmap, click the down arrow to the right of the Profile field to show the available port scan profiles.
-Select a scan profile, and note that the nmap command for the scan profile is displayed in the command field.
+Select a scan profile, and note that the Nmap command for the scan profile is displayed in the command field.

 #### :bulb: KNOWLEDGE
-**NOTE:** The various scan profiles allow you to select from a range of scan types from a simple ping scan to a more comprehensive scans.
+**NOTE:** The various scan profiles allow you to select from a range of scan types from a simple ping scan to  more comprehensive scans.

 #### :camera: SCREENSHOT
 >LODSProperties